Mullen Automotive Inc. (MULN) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a -49.77% gain in the last 1 month and extending the period to 3 months gives it a -61.54%, and is 9.89% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.83% over the week and 14.73% over the month.
+The stock witnessed a -46.39% gain in the last 1 month and extending the period to 3 months gives it a -75.69%, and is -15.68% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.75% over the week and 14.84% over the month.

 Mullen Automotive Inc. (MULN) Top Institutional Holders